MIMELab/mimelab.github.io/joinus-autumn2024.markdown

   actions:
     - label: "Apply Here"
       url: "https://forms.gle/MWF817yHci4mxFQh6"
 excerpt: "Are you a curious researcher interested in embodied intelligence?
-Team ARAM may be a great place for you."
+MIME Lab may be a great place for you."
 ---

 # Autumn 2024 Recruitment